What to remember :

-- FODMAPs are indigestible sugars that can cause gas and digestive problems.
+- FODMAPs are indigestible sugars that can cause gas and digestive upset.

-- In the case of digestive disorders or pathologies such as IBS, it may be interesting to test this diet to improve the symptoms.
+- In the case of digestive disorders or pathologies such as IBS, it may be interesting to try this diet to improve symptoms.

 - Gradually introducing each of these FODMAPs allows for good adaptation of the digestive system

-- Food supplements support intestinal functions in the event of regular disorders
+- Food supplements support intestinal functions in the event of regular problems.

 What are FODMAPs?

-FODMAPs are specific sugars (short - chain carbohydrates) that our gut is not able to completely digest.
-In most people, these sugars cause fermentation and sometimes some gas due to the work of bacteria.
-But for people with irritable bowel syndrome - IBS (also called irritable bowel syndrome or functional bowel disease), these sugars cause significant pain, bloating and gas.
+FODMAPs are specific sugars (short-chain carbohydrates) that our gut can't fully digest.
+In most people, these sugars cause fermentation and sometimes some gas due to the bacteria.
+But for people with irritable bowel syndrome (IBS) (also called irritable bowel syndrome or functional colopathy), these sugars cause significant pain, bloating, and gas.

 Why are FODMAPs not digested in the intestine?

-The non-digestion of FODMAPs can come from a lack of certain enzymes to digest them (example of lactose), or from a depletion of the intestinal microbiota in certain bacteria, we then speak of dysbiosis *.
-It has been shown that a diet low in FODMAPs is effective in 70% of people with IBS!
+The non-digestion of FODMAPs can come from a lack of certain enzymes to digest them (example lactose), or from an impoverishment of the intestinal microbiota in certain bacteria, we then speak of dysbiosis *.
+Thus it has been shown that a diet low in FODMAPs is effective in 70% of people with IBS!

-*Dysbiosis is an imbalance in the intestinal flora with under- or over-represented species of bacteria.
-In 2/3 of people with IBS, dysbiosis is present.
-Taking probiotics helps reduce the symptoms of IBS .
+*Dysbiosis is an imbalance in the intestinal flora with under- or over-represented bacterial species.
+Dysbiosis is present in 2/3 of people with IBS.
+Taking probiotics can therefore reduce IBS symptoms .

-FODMAP is the English acronym which designates these famous sugars which are mainly found in fruits, vegetables, legumes and dairy products.
+FODMAP is the acronym for these famous sugars found mainly in fruits, vegetables, legumes, and dairy products.
 Foods that are good for our health!
-The goal is therefore not to remove all FODMAPs, this would harm the richness and diversity of our intestinal microbiota.
-It is therefore essential to identify the foods that cause a reaction and to know whether you want to eliminate them or just reduce their quantities!
+The goal is therefore not to eliminate all FODMAPs, as this would harm the richness and diversity of our intestinal microbiota.
+It is therefore essential to identify the foods that cause a reaction and to know whether we want to eliminate them or simply reduce their quantities!

 F for Fermentable (in French = fermentable)

-As explained at the beginning of the article, these sugars cause intestinal fermentation by bacteria in the colon.
+As explained at the beginning of the article, these sugars cause intestinal fermentation by colon bacteria.

 O for Oligosaccharides

-Present in legumes (lentils, chickpeas, etc.), many vegetables (leek, eggplant, asparagus, beetroot, artichoke, cabbage, broccoli, garlic, onion, shallot, etc.) as well as in products made from wheat and barley. and rye.
+Present in legumes (lentils, chickpeas, etc.), many vegetables (leek, eggplant, asparagus, beetroot, artichoke, cabbage, broccoli, garlic, onion, shallot, etc.) as well as in products made from wheat, barley, and rye.

 D for Disaccharides

-Present in milk (goat, cow, sheep), yogurts, cream, fresh cheeses (cottage cheese, ricotta, fromage frais, etc.), and all industrial products containing milk (ice creams, cream desserts, etc.)
+Present in milk (goat, cow, sheep), yogurts, cream, fresh cheeses (fromage blanc, ricotta, faisselle, etc.), and all industrial products containing milk (ice creams, dessert creams, etc.)

 M for Monosaccharides